OctopusDeploy/docs/docs/how-to/report-on-deployments-using-excel.md

 1. As you have seen, only a small amount of data is available for use for reporting
 2. If you use [retention policies](/docs/administration/retention-policies/index.md), releases and deployments that have been deleted by the retention policy will also not be available for reporting

-We're working on a more integrated reporting solution, and making more data available, as part of Octopus 3.0.
 :::